Site icon The Daily Drive | Consumer Guide®

 At first blush, the Subaru Solterra is something of a disappointment.
 It’s a little expensive, it’s battery range is mediocre, and it isn’t even built by Subaru.
 Indeed, new for 2023, the Solterra was designed and assembled by Toyota, with Subaru responsible only for design, trim, and chassis tuning.
 In fact, the Solterra is very much a clone of Toyota’s own BZ4X.

 The most cynical interpretation of all this is that Subaru, feeling the need to have an EV in U.S. showrooms, took the easiest road to that end.
-The good news is that, as a compact crossover, the Solterra is positioned in the EV market’s hottest segment, and to some degree completes for sales with well-regarded Hyundai Ioniq 5, and Tesla’s hot-selling Model Y.
+The good news is that, as a compact crossover, the Solterra is positioned in the EV market’s hottest segment, and to some degree competes for sales with well-regarded Hyundai Ioniq 5, and Tesla’s hot-selling Model Y.

 2024 Subaru Solterra Touring

-All is not doom and gloom, however, as we’ve found a great to like about the unassuming Solterra, including real-world range which exceeds the crossover’s modest EPA estimates, and arguably best-in-class ride quality.
+All is not doom and gloom, however, as we’ve found a great deal to like about the unassuming Solterra, including real-world range which exceeds the crossover’s modest EPA estimates, and arguably best-in-class ride quality.
 We’ll get to our subjective analysis in a moment.

 Prices and Trim Levels